dotnet/runtimelab/docs/design/coreclr/botr/managed-type-system.md

 ## Introduction

-The managed type system is a major component of CoreRT.
+The managed type system is a major component of new generation of .NET tools for AOT and IL verification.
 It represents the modules, types, methods, and fields within a program and provides higher level services to the type system users that lets them get answers to various interesting questions.

 The managed type system is equivalent of [CoreCLR type system](type-system.md) rewritten in C#.
 We've always wanted to implement runtime functionality in C#.
 The managed type system is the infrastructure that allows us to do that.